Skip to main content

 Developer Initial Setup

 Welcome to FindU!
-This guide will help you set up your development environment and get you coding in minutes.
+This guide will help you set up your development environment for working with the FindU platform.

 Prerequisites